Correspondents

 - Aka: Mrs Cheveley; Chi-Chi; CheChe

-- Biography: Louisa Laetitia Niven started work in 1771 at the Royal Household of King George III and Queen Charlotte.
-Initially a wet-nurse for Prince Ernest Augustus, she continued as a sub-governess at Court until her decision to leave and keep her own house sometime after 1782.
-Her father was John Niven, who had been a page at Court since 1748, and her younger sister also worked at Court.
-She married Jernigham Cheverly around 1770.
-Louisa became good friends with Mary Hamilton, a fellow sub-governess, and the two continued to correspond once they had left the Royal Court.
+- Biography: Louisa Laetitia Nevin started work in 1771 at the Royal Household of King George III and Queen Charlotte.
+Initially a wet-nurse for Prince Ernest Augustus, she continued as a sub-governess at Court until her decision to leave and keep her own house some time after 1782.
+Her father was John Nevin, who had been a page at Court since 1748, and her younger sister also worked at Court.
+She married Jerningham Cheveley around 1770.
+Louisa became good friends with Mary Hamilton, a fellow sub-governess, and the two continued to correspond once they had left the royal court.

 - Project ID: LNC